MSayedQ/py_samples/Readme.md

-# Python Samples — DevPath with msayedq
+# Python Samples — DevPath with MSayedQ

 A collection of small, focused Python examples and learning exercises.
 This repository is intended to be a portable reference for learners and contributors following the DevPath with msayedq.